HOW TO CONTRIBUTE

 HOW LONG SHOULD MY ARTICLE BE?

-If you have a longer article to contribute, you might like to consider splitting it into two or more separate posts.
+If you have a longer article to contribute, you could consider splitting it into two or more separate posts with links.

 WHAT ELSE DO I NEED TO KNOW ABOUT WRITING FOR POWER TO PERSUADE?